 Work on this project is currently paused pending community agreement for access.
+The Company has recently re-entered negotiations for access and permission for drill permitting and has engaged a community relations consultant for this purpose.

-In a May 14th, 2020 resolution published in Mexico's Official Gazette, Mexico's Secretary of Health defined mining and related activities as 'essential activities' that were allowed to re-open under government defined protocols.
-Although Mexico technically re-opened on June 1st, local municipalities and communities have issued their own closure orders which precluded work and travel during the period.
+In a May 14, 2020 resolution published in Mexico's Official Gazette, Mexico's Secretary of Health defined mining and related activities as 'essential activities' that were allowed to re-open under government defined protocols.
+Although Mexico technically re-opened on June 1, 2020, local municipalities and communities have issued their own closure orders which precluded work and travel during the period.
 Most recently, communities in the project areas have largely to wholly re-opened, but this remains on a case-by-case basis subject to local decisions.
-Community access negotiations are ongoing.
 The project area does not currently fall under COVID-19 restrictions beyond basic recommended health protocols.

-The company has recently re-entered negotiations for access and permission for drill permitting and has engaged a community relations consultant for this purpose.
+The Company has recently re-entered negotiations for access and permission for drill permitting and has engaged a community relations consultant for this purpose.